Alexis de Tocqueville Institution

-The Alexis de Tocqueville Institution (AdTI) was a Washington, D.C. based think tank.
+The Alexis de Tocqueville Institution (AdTI) was a Washington, D.C.–based think tank.

 AdTI was named after the French historian Alexis de Tocqueville.
 Founded in 1988, its president was Ken Brown and its chairman was Gregory Fossedal.
 At its peak it had 14 full-time staff researchers.
-In 2006, the organization ceased most operations, issuing its last press release in 2007 to announce that its former chairman was running for President of the United States.
+In 2006, the organization ceased most operations, issuing its last press release in 2007 to announce that its former chairman, Mike Gravel, was running for President of the United States.

 Activities

 Intellectual property studies

 The AdTI published a series of studies beginning in 2002 on the theme of intellectual property in the software industry.
 The Institution authored Opening the Open Source Debate (June 2002), a report critical of Microsoft's open-source rivals.
 This report claimed that open source software was inherently less secure than proprietary software and hence a particular target for terrorists.

 These studies culminated in Samizdat: And Other Issues Regarding the 'Source' of Open Source Code (prereleased May 2004), questioning the generally accepted provenance of Linux and other open source projects, and recommending that government-funded programming should never be licensed under the GNU General Public License but under the BSD license or similar licenses.
 While the book called for increased investment in open source development, it criticized what it called "hybrid" source models, in which true open source code is mixed with proprietary code, with the result that intellectual property rights are nullified.

 To illustrate potential problems with this approach, the book cited the case of Linus Torvalds, creator of Linux.
 It claimed Torvalds used source code taken from Minix, a small Unix-like operating system used in teaching computer science, to create Linux 0.01, on the theory that no mere student could write an entire Unix-like kernel single-handedly—although writing a kernel of similar size and capabilities is a standard part of many computer science degrees.
 These claims have been seriously questioned, including by many of those quoted in support, such as Andrew S. Tanenbaum, author of Minix; Dennis Ritchie, one of the creators of Unix; and Richard Stallman, leader of the GNU project.
 Others have said that quotes attributed as being from an "interview with AdTI" were in fact from prerelease papers (Ilkka Tuomi) or from message board posts (Charles Mills, Henry Jones).
 Alexey Toptygin said he had been commissioned by Brown to find similarities between Minix and Linux 0.01 source code, and found no support for the theory that Minix source code had been used to create Linux; this study is not mentioned in the book.